Radio aids – optimising listening opportunities - view as single page

 During the lesson

-- Hearing-impaired pupils still need to see your face while you are talking.
+- Deaf pupils still need to see your face while you are talking.
 Avoid being in shadow as this makes lip reading difficult.

 - Only one person should speak at a time.

 - Pupils contributing to the lesson should use the transmitter.
-If this is not possible the teacher should repeat the contribution to ensure the hearing-impaired pupil has heard clearly.
+If this is not possible the teacher should repeat the contribution to ensure the deaf pupil has heard clearly.

-- Mute the microphone when not talking to the HI pupil, to avoid them overhearing irrelevant topics or coursework.
+- Mute the microphone when not talking to the deaf pupil, to avoid them overhearing irrelevant topics or conversations.

 - If appropriate, pass the transmitter to other pupils for small group work.